Psychological Science - Master of Science

 The Master of Science in Psychological Science offers a Research, Applied, or General/Reading track.

 The Research Track is appropriate for those seeking degrees beyond the master’s level.
 This track allows students to specialize in a subarea of psychology via elective selection and completion of a thesis (Thesis I and II).
 The thesis requirement will increase students’ potentials for acceptance into doctoral level programs and is required for the degree.
+Some recent students have been accepted into doctoral programs at Hofstra University, Ohio University, Southern Illinois University, SUNY - Albany, SUNY Binghamton, SUNY Stony Brook, University of Florida, and Western Michigan University.

 The General/Reading Track is designed to meet the needs of those seeking credentials or advancement in their current place of employment.
 Students will take basic required scientific courses, fulfill cluster requirements, and take additional coursework to broaden their scope.
 Their competence will be demonstrated by passing a comprehensive exam.
 Passing the comprehensive exam is required for the degree.

 It should be clearly understood that this program does not provide training or accreditation for those interested in employment in counseling or clinical psychology upon completion of a master’s degree.
+If you are intersetd in Clinical psychology you should refer to our Department of Counseling and College Student Personnel.

 When a student is accepted into the program, they are initially accepted into the General Track.
 At the end of the first year, students may move into the Research Track by finding a faculty member willing to support their thesis work.
 There is a formal application process into the Applied Track at the end of the first year, as well.
 The selection process for the Applied Track is competitive and space is limited.
 If a student is not accepted into the Applied or Research Tracks at the end of their first year, they will complete the General Track program.